mohitjain/mohitjain/_posts/2013-07-13-use-belongs-to-with-presence-validator.markdown

 end
 {% endhighlight %}

-So by adding just one line whenever you are trying to save image object, it will fire a query with respect to the user_id to check weather that user exists or not.
-In case user doesn't exits "image.save" with return an error.
+So by adding just one line whenever you are trying to save image object, it will fire a query with respect to the user_id to check whether that user exists or not.
+In case the user doesn't exit "image.save" with return an error.

 Happy Hacking :)